Ocean Bight, LLC

 Climate Data Stories transform publicly available climate datasets into visual narratives that connect the science to our everyday lives.
 By framing global trends through a compelling personal lens, these stories aim to make the impacts of climate change tangible and relatable for a broader audience.

-For more than a century, global sea surface temperatures have shifted from cooler-than-average conditions (blue) to record warmth (red), with each successive generation experiencing less of the cool past and more warming in a rapidly changing climate.
+For more than a century, land and sea surface temperatures have shifted from cooler-than-average conditions (blue) to record warmth (red), with each successive generation experiencing less of the cool past and more warming in a rapidly changing climate.

-The figure above shows the changes in sea surface temperatures experienced by four generations in my family, with each vertical bar representing one year and colors showing change from a mid-20th-century baseline (blue = cooler, red = warmer).
-From my grandmother's cool childhood seas to my nephew's record-warm oceans, the climate we experience during our lifetime shapes how we understand the world.
-Data: ERSST v5 (Huang et al. 2017).
-This data graphic was inspired by one shared by Vasco Mantas here.
+The figure above shows the change in average Northen Hemisphere land and sea temperatures experienced by four generations in my family, with each vertical bar representing one year and colors showing change from a mid-20th-century baseline (blue = cooler, red = warmer).
+From my grandmother's cool childhood temperatures to my nephew's record-warm land and ocean surface temperatures, the climate we experience during our lifetime shapes how we understand the world.

 Chomp Watch